SuperHouse/CaseTemplateUB5/README.md

 Eagle PCB Template for UB5 Project Box
 =======================================
-Copyright 2017 SuperHouse Pty Ltd
+Copyright 2017 SuperHouse Pty Ltd  www.superhouse.tv
-SuperHouse site:  www.superhouse.tv
 Designed by Jonathan Oxer

 Simple PCB project template to help you design boards that will fit